- COVID-19 initiated unprecedented business innovation

 - Managers are key to creating an innovation culture

 If there's a bright spot to be found in the events of 2020, it's that businesses got creative.
-Many of the members of Gallup's CHRO Roundtable -- a group that represents over 700 of the world's largest companies -- said new working conditions and new customer needs required more innovation of plans, processes and products than they'd ever seen.
+Many of the members of Gallup's CHRO Roundtable -- a group that represents over 700 of the world's largest companies -- said new working conditions and new customer needs required a customer experience strategy, including plans, processes and products, more innovative than they'd ever seen.

 Those leaders, like all leaders, are now planning a post-pandemic future.
-Many hope to bring the creative spirit of 2020 into the better days ahead, but they'll need an innovation-friendly environment to sustain it.
+Many hope to bring the creative spirit into the better days ahead, but they'll need an innovation-friendly environment to sustain it.

 According to Gallup data, a smart place to start building that environment is within the employee experience.

-How to Spot and Seize Opportunities for Workplace Innovation
+How to Spot and Seize Opportunities for Workplace Transformation

 Consider, for instance, the experience of understanding the customer.
 Before the pandemic, surprisingly few employees did -- less than a third of workers across Europe and the U.S. strongly agreed that their company actively involved its customers in improving products and services, and less than half strongly agreed that they knew what was important to their customers.
 Less than a third of workers across Europe said that customer feedback led to concrete improvements.